Tai1212/Investwise/README.md

 - Non existing users trying to log in will be notified that their credentials are invalid.

 ### 2. Registration:
-- New users can create an account by inputting an email and passsword.
+- New users can create an account by inputting an email and password.

 ### 3. Stock Notification Subscription:
 - **Insert New Stock:** Insert any stock, the price you purchased it, and your prefered percentage change.